 Offtakers: Los Angeles Department of Water and Power (LADWP)

-8minute’s first project in Texas, Holstein 1 will contain over 709,000 solar panels across approximately 1,300 acres in Wingate, Texas.
-Construction began in the summer of 2019 and is expected to be complete in the summer of 2020.
-The Holstein solar project will power the equivalent of 40,000 homes.
+8minute’s first project in Texas, Holstein 1 contains over 709,000 solar panels across approximately 1,300 acres in Nolan County, Texas.
+Construction began in the summer of 2019 and the project began commercial operations in the summer of 2020.
+The Holstein solar project powers the equivalent of 40,000 homes.